Contact Information | My Background

 World Institute for Development Economics Research (UNU-WIDER), part of the United Nations University system.
 "Through its research WIDER seeks to raise frontier issues and provide new and original insights and policy advice aimed at boosting the economic and social development of the poorest nations."

 Hundreds of NGOs (Non-Governmental Organizations), also known as PVOs (Private Voluntary Organizations), do work on economic development.
 They range from large multinational organizations that operate across the world (e.g., Oxfam) to tiny operations that work almost exclusively in a specific region of a specific country.
 Unfortunately, I know of no comprehensive on-line list of NGOs that work on development issues.
-USAID has a list of U.S. Private Voluntary Organizations and a list of International (non-U.S.) Private Voluntary Organizations.
-The lists are extensive but incomplete.
+USAID has a list of Private Voluntary Organizations.
+The list is extensive but incomplete.

 BACK TO TOP